globallyunique/beyond-data-mesh/beyond-data-mesh.md

   [^MPS]: Getting into DSL technology requires a separate article.
 Some great places to start are looking at [MPS](TODO: get URL) and [LionWeb](TODO: get URL)

   [^generate-more-than-dbt]: It's never a simple as just generating dbt config files but that is the majority of what is generated.
 Other things like database DDL, blocks of shell scripts or python code are also generated to fill gaps between tools like dbt.

+## Language Spectrum

+How far to go on the spectrum of domain languages depends on the domain.
+A full DSL is appropriate when the work of specifying a solution is complex enough and repeated often enough to justify the extra implementation effort.
+That work could be inside a single domain or across a closely related set of domains.
+When considering the boundary of the language you must not get trapped into thinking that a domain is a simple flat structure.
+Domains are also almost always actually a hierarchy of domains containing sub-domains.
+Modeling the data mesh nodes and the languages they use needs to consider what level in the cluster or hierarchy of domains is the right place to establish the boundary to best serve the business needs.

+A full DSL is appropriate if the work of the domain:
+- Has complex rules, data, and processes and if the work of specification is dominated by business considerations rather than technical details
+- Is repeated frequently by different SMEs in the domain An examples of such a domain is specifying and automating the execution of the data collection and processing of a Clinical Trial.
+Every trial is unique, the specification is dominated by the combination of how the science drives the technical details, and many trials are run in a year.
+Another example is specifying the tax rules for a country.
+The rules are complex, they change across each year so must be re-specified, and the specification is dominated by a mix of business and human complexity.

+A point somewhere less than justifying a full DSL could be specifying the data products, analytics, metrics, and BI reports for a financial product.
+It might be justified if the specification changes for every customer in complex ways and lots of new customers are setup regularly.
+Another reason a DSL is when there is a lot of experimentation needed to find the right version of the configuration, e.g., as part of a rapid selling process the spec needs to be evolved and simulated.
+A financial product like this example might start with the generic out-of-the-box domain language features of a tool like dbt and over time evolve to a full DSL.

+The reason to build full DSLs rather than expecting buy a solution is that vendor products need to be generic rather than domain specific so their target market size justifies their business.
+There are surely domain specific products, e.g., a product targeting clinical trials or financial investment products, but even those cannot be as specific as organization and function of your business domains.
+They might offer configuration and if so they should be on the path to the ideal configuration of a DSL.
+When considering products which are on the configurability path, favor those that enable you to add your business specific specification via something like a DSL, e.g., products that are based on configuration-as-code like dbt.

 ## APIs